rafihaque7/random/ExpenseAuto/README.md

 **What does the program do?**

-Convert the texts of `latest.txt` to a nice `result.csv` file which can be opened in Excel or Google Spreadsheets.
+Converts the texts of `latest.txt` to a nice `result.csv` file which can be opened in Excel or Google Spreadsheets.